 No Single Enterprise Resource Planning Solution is a Panacea

-Different areas of your organisation have different business needs.
+Different areas of your organization have different business needs.
 And while many ERP software solutions seek to provide a universal multi-tool to address them all with equal success, chances are each department or business unit or project team will augment or modify the tools they’re given to better suit their individual workflows.

-Think of it this way: while your entire organisation might use the same office suite, your marketing and design teams might add standalone graphics software for mock-ups and designs they can’t create in the suite’s basic word processing or desktop publishing solutions.
-And over in Finance, they’re likely hungry for something more versatile and capable than a basic spreadsheet, so they look for specialised analysis and reporting tools to help improve compliance, accuracy, and speed.
+Think of it this way: while your entire organization might use the same office suite, your marketing and design teams might add standalone graphics software for mock-ups and designs they can’t create in the suite’s basic word processing or desktop publishing solutions.
+And over in Finance, they’re likely hungry for something more versatile and capable than a basic spreadsheet, so they look for specialized analysis and reporting tools to help improve compliance, accuracy, and speed.
 Everyone still shares data and uses the same communication tools, but each area has the distinct tools it needs to succeed.

 The same is true for an ERP system.
 Some areas of your business, like procurement, may be better off with an additional purpose-built solution that integrates with (rather than replaces) your current system (or the new ERP system you’re currently considering).
-Adding a customised, cloud-based procurement solution like PurchaseControl can help you optimise all your business processes and provide the digital transformation tools you need to support other areas of your business that rely primarily on the main ERP system.
+Adding a customized, cloud-based procurement solution like PurchaseControl can help you optimize all your business processes and provide the digital transformation tools you need to support other areas of your business that rely primarily on the main ERP system.

 Unclear or Insufficient Planning

-Before you consider any software—particularly a sizeable and expensive IT project such as an ERP system—it’s critical to understand your business needs, the resources you have at your disposal, and the processes and tools you want to use to meet those needs.
+Before you consider any software—particularly a sizable and expensive IT project such as an ERP system—it’s critical to understand your business needs, the resources you have at your disposal, and the processes and tools you want to use to meet those needs.
 Zero needs analysis will leave you flying blind, and not having a clear, documented outline of your implementation plan is a good way to crash before your new system ever gets off the ground.

 Misaligned Goals and Solutions